sonofeft/RocketCEA/README.rst

 See NASA CEA HomePage at: `<https://www.grc.nasa.gov/WWW/CEAWeb/ceaHome.htm>`_

-RocketCEA makes direct calls to the FORTRAN CEA code in "rocket" mode to calculate Isp, Cstar, Tcham etc. and provides tools to help determine useful mixture ratio range, optimum MR and more.
+RocketCEA makes direct calls to the NASA FORTRAN CEA code in "rocket" mode to calculate Isp, Cstar, Tcham etc. and provides tools to help determine useful mixture ratio range, optimum MR and more.